-The photograph collections consist of over a million photographs, negatives and slides dating back to the 1840s and all the way up to present day.
+The photography collections consist of over 1,7 million photographs, negatives and slides dating back to the 1840s and all the way up to present day.

 The items in these collections are donations as well as photographs taken by the museum.
 The collections focus on photographs depicting Turku and Southwest Finland.
 There are some true rarities in the collection such as the photograph by Henrik Cajander taken in Turku on 3 November 1842 and considered to be the oldest photograph taken in Finland.